torgbuiedunyenyo/infinite-book/world_document.md

 Clef is a substance popular among future tourists visiting past eras.
 Its exact nature is not specified, but it functions socially like a regional delicacy or a local drug—something you consume "when in 2025 Oakland" as part of the authentic experience.

-Clef exists in 2025 Oakland because of reverse causation.
+Clef exists in 2025 Oakland because of omnidirectional causation.
 Future demand for clef in 2025 caused it to exist there.
 This is not a paradox; it's simply how time works.
 The future shaped the past, as all times shape all other times.

 Clef is legal in 2025 (it's sold in liquor stores) but may have a different legal status in the future, making past eras an attractive place to consume it without consequences.